FrankFan/qrcode-generator/README.md

 Features:
 * Easy to use: one-click then get current tab url's QR code
-* you can get the short url, easy to share
+* get the short url and easy to share